 According to the U.S. Department of Labor, workplace violence is the third leading cause of fatal occupational injury in the United States.
 Workplace violence comes in many forms -- it can be physical violence, harassment, intimidation, or any other threatening or disruptive behavior that disrupts the workplace.
 Workplace violence can include:

 - Domestic violence that continues into the workplace

 There can also be psychological aspects that can eventually lead to a violent incident in the workplace if proper security is not in place to prevent these acts from occurring.
 Oftentimes there is nothing the victims of these crimes could have done to prevent them.
 However, management may have been able to prevent these acts by having a good security team in place to protect their workers.
 Although a business may have a security presence, that doesn’t mean it’s adequate.
 Sometimes security measures provided to safeguard employees as well as customers are not consistent with the potential threat.
 It is the responsibility of the employer to provide adequate security and to periodically examine the company’s physical workplace to identify weaknesses in security and to resolve those weaknesses.

 Workplace violence is a very serious issue and employers face legal liabilities when employees are victims of workplace violence due to lack of security.
 Victims of workplace violence have legal rights and are entitled to certain benefits, depending on their situation.
-Whether you were the victim of workplace violence or another type of workplace accident, the Miami work injury attorneys at Friedman, Rodman and Frank are here to help you with your case.
+Whether you were the victim of workplace violence or another type of workplace accident, the Miami work injury attorneys at Friedman Rodman Frank & Estrada, P.A. are here to help you with your case.
 Simply contact our law firm online or call 305-448-8585 or toll free at 877-448-8585.
 We are available 24 hours a day, seven days a week.
 All consultations are free and confidential.